ayushrawat0210/E-Commerece-sales-analysis/README.md

 Payment Method

 ## 🛠 Tools Used
-SQL (MySQL/PostgreSQL) – For data querying & analysis
+SQL (MySQL) – For data querying & analysis
 Tableau – For interactive data visualization
 Excel/CSV – For data storage
 GitHub – For project sharing